I’ve been blogging for almost 8 months now and there are a lot of new blogger tips that I started implementing from Day 1.

 I didn’t back down.

 Yes, I did have some bad days.
-There were weeks when I would not even see a dime pour in, but I did not give up.
+There were weeks when I would not even see a dime pour in, but I did not give up even though I felt like quitting.

 There were products that I created with a lot of hope that flopped.
 But I just marked it as just another failure and continued to create products.

 I did my research and kept pushing.
-And last month, I was able to make over $700 just in digital product sales.
+And last month, I was able to make a little over $700 just in digital product sales.

 There were times when I’d get some nasty comments on Instagram.
 Mostly because I made comics on hair and nothing else.
 Some were racist, some were just plain mean.
 But I never gave up.